“It matters not what someone is born, but what they grow to be”

 Course Guides here are VERY long documents which contain all sort of info, from the readings to week-by-week activities to regulations to teacher’s favourite food to bribe them (one is false, try to guess which one).
 Since it has been a painful process to write it and I have mercy of my readers I posted a shortened version, but of course I will be happy to answer questions if anybody wants more details.

-Students needed to come to class and participate, do group presentations about the readings, a paper proposal and a final paper.
-I have to say that final papers touched a lot of interesting topics, from the Church of the Flying Spaghetti Monster to Veganism, from the Uyghurs in China to refugees’ food festivals in Paris, from anti-hijab protests in Iran to the #KuToo movement in Japan, from the Sardine movement in Italy to black geek Youtubers in the US.
+Students needed to come to class and participate, write a blog post, do presentations about a topic of choice, and a final paper.
+I have to say that final papers touched a lot of interesting topics, from the Church of the Flying Spaghetti Monster to Veganism, from the Uyghurs in China to refugees’ food festivals in Paris, from anti-hijab protests in Iran to the Black Trans Lives Matter movement, from revenge porn to the Christchurch terrorist attack, from queer people in Indonesia to female masturbation and feminism.
 Do you know how academics always complain about grading?
 This time, grading was fun.